What are some common home selling superstitions?

-When it comes to getting the deal done in a timely manner, sellers and agents have been known to rely on time-tested selling superstitions.
+When it comes to getting the deal done in a timely manner, sellers and agents have been known to rely on time-tested home selling superstitions.
 Let’s take a look at 10 that are all but guaranteed to get that “Sold” sticker slapped on your “For Sale” sign in a hurry.

 Selling Superstition #1.
-Appeal to the senses.
+Appeal to the senses with Baking

 Here’s a sweet sellers superstition even if you’re not the least bit hungry, there’s something inherently appetizing about walking into a home and smelling a freshly-baked treat.
 While some experts recommend whipping up a batch of cookies, others say bread emits a scent that’s heartier, lasts longer, and offers greater olfactory appeal to buyers.
 Non-bakers will be glad to hear that sprinkling cinnamon inside a stove and turning it on low even for a few minutes will do the trick.
 Fans of savory versus sweet swear by roasting an onion, which is said to be enough to fool would-be buyers into envisioning hosting their very own Thanksgiving feasts in that home.
+One popular method of creating an inviting atmosphere is simply baking a tray of chocolate chip cookies for the first time.
+The aroma might entice a buyer to fall in love with your home…hold on though…what if someone doesn’t like the sweet smell of baked goods?

 Selling Superstition #2.
-Bury a statue of St. Joseph in the yard.
+Bury a statue of St. Joseph in the yard

 Selling Superstition #3.
-Don’t do the math just yet.
+Don’t do the math just yet

 Apparently the old phrase, “Don’t count your chickens before they’ve hatched!” also applies to real estate and selling superstitions.
 Triplemint agent Phil Reynolds says, “Don’t calculate your commission unless you’re negotiating it!!
 I’ve heard agents say it’s bad luck to calculate your commission before the deal closes.”